betaid3a/hdp-hive-cluster-production-ready/README.md

 ###  Create a new hive-hadoop connection using the new driver
 Open DBVisualizer and Select Tools > Connection Wizard at top.
-Enter the connection alias for the new database connection
+Enter the connection alias for the new database connection and select the recently created driver Choose Database URL from Settings Format and the Database URL and your Database Userid
-example: > hadoop-prd-hidw